 Sunflowers are easy to grow.
-Use this easy sunflower growing guide to learn when, where, and how to plant sunflowers.
-Children also enjoy making sunflower tiaras and crowns.
+Use this step-by-step sunflower growing guide to learn when, where, and how to plant sunflowers.
+Instructions include popular sunflower varieties to grow and the gardening supplies you need to sow sunflower seeds in the ground or in a container.

 Related: Caring for the Earth: 12 Ways to Help Kids Get It

-Growing sunflowers is an easy beginning gardening project for kids.
+Growing sunflowers is an easy beginner gardening project for kids and adults alike.
 There are many lessons to be learned in the garden.
-The easy sunflower planting guide below can help you teach children how to plant sunflower seeds directly into the ground at home, in the yard or garden, or in a school garden.
+The easy sunflower planting guide below will show you how to plant sunflower seeds directly into the ground quickly and easily.
+It can help you teach children how to grow sunflower seeds at home, in the yard or garden, or in a school garden.
+You might also enjoy this list of Tools for Raising Helpers.

-- First, look for a sunny spot in your yard or garden.
-Sunflowers LOVE lots of direct sunlight.
+- First, look for sunny spots in your yard or garden with well-draining soil.

-.
-A wheel hoe is a human-operated cultivator that does not require electricity.
+- A wheel hoe is an old-fashioned human-powered cultivator that does not require electricity.
+You can use one to quickly cultivate a large area.

 - If your soil has a lot of clay or sand, your sunflowers will do much better if you mix in some homemade compost or organic potting soil

-before planting because sunflowers love to grow in moist nutrient-rich soil.
-So start by shoveling nutrient-rich soil onto the earth and mixing it with a soil cultivator or garden rake.
+- Start by shoveling nutrient-rich soil onto the earth, then mix it with a soil cultivator or garden rake.

-Below is a photo collage of my mother showing how to plant a sunflower seed directly into the ground with her experienced gardening hands.
+- Below is a photo collage of my mother (an organic permaculturist and horticultural teacher) showing how to plant a sunflower seed directly into the ground with her experienced gardening hands.
+(May she rest in peace.)

-- Gently push the sunflower seed into the soil.
+- Gently push the sunflower seed into the soil about two inches.

 - Cover the sunflower seed with soil.